Immortal215/Assignment-Notebook/README.md

 ### Settings

-> Change controls throughout the app
+> Change organization and color throughout the app
 ## Created for Ipad